 Anytime you look at your HubSpot contacts to organize, consolidate, or report, you’ll find the lifecycle stages.
 These fields are at the core of HubSpot’s philosophy of inbound marketing, and why they excel at converting cold strangers into paying customers, and eventually to enthusiastic advocates.

-The lifecycle stages are designed to correlate to the phases of your customer journey.
+Lifecycle stages are designed to correlate to the phases of your customer journey.
 They are attached to each contact from the point of when they are captured by marketing, until they are super fans of your brand or product, sharing it with everyone they know.

 Let’s start by learning about each of the stages and how they relate to your customer journey.

-The eight lifecycle stages in HubSpot include: Subscriber, Lead, Marketing Qualified Lead, Sales Qualified Lead, Opportunity, Customer, Evangelist, and Other.
+Again, eight lifecycle stages in HubSpot include: Subscriber, Lead, Marketing Qualified Lead, Sales Qualified Lead, Opportunity, Customer, Evangelist, and Other.

 Here’s a little more on each in detail, and how these categorizations can support your existing customer journey and sales funnel.